flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 solutions as they become available in Flatpak, XDG standards, XDG portals, or their frameworks and dependencies.

+Please do not use LLMs in any way to handle exceptions PRs.
+The exception can be permanently denied in that case.

 - Certain exceptions that enable breaking out of the Flatpak sandbox including but not limited to home, host, flatpak-spawn, arbitrary bus name access will not be granted if there are signs of LLM usage